sapiens/MakeSharp/README.md

 ```

-You can have use very own implementation of _IScriptParams_ .
+You can use your very own implementation of _IScriptParams_ .
 Just define it in the script and Make# will use it automatically.

 ```csharp